mlange-42/yarner/guide/src/multiple-code-files.md

 ```
 ````

-Thus, file naming in documentation and code can be completely independent from each other.
+Thus, file naming in documentation and code can be completely independent of each other.